How Credit Card Usage Impacts Credit Scores To Qualify For Mortgage

 Credit cards is the best tool to re-establish and rebuild credit.
 Secured credit cards is the fastest way consumers can boost their credit scores.

-- By utilizing credit cards to boost credit scores.
+- By utilizing credit cards to boost credit scores

-- For those who do not have any credit cards, adding one secured credit card can boost their credit scores by at least 20 to 30 points.
+- For those who do not have any credit cards, adding one secured credit card can boost their credit scores by at least 20 to 30 points

-- The higher the credit limit, the better.
+- The higher the credit limit, the better

-- For maximum credit score optimization, consumers should get at least a $500 credit limit on each secured credit card.
+- For maximum credit score optimization, consumers should get at least a $500 credit limit on each secured credit card

-- Any credit limits under $500 will have little impact.
+- Any credit limits under $500 will have little impact

-- Secured credit card companies will report payment history on credit bureaus like unsecured credit cards.
+- Secured credit card companies will report payment history on credit bureaus like unsecured credit cards

-- Late payment on secured credit cards will plummet consumer credit scores and will remain on credit report for 7 years.
+- Late payment on secured credit cards will plummet consumer credit scores and will remain on credit report for 7 years

-2017 Update On How Credit Card Usage Impacts Credit Scores
+Update On How Credit Card Usage Impacts Credit Scores

-This mortgage blog article post on how credit card usage impacts credit scores was updated on May 18, 2017.
+This mortgage blog article post on how credit card usage impacts credit scores was updated on November 29th, 2018.
 Home buyers who are planning on getting pre-approved for a mortgage should make sure that they pay down their credit cards and leave a $10 dollar balance on it.
 Maxed out credit cards will plummet credit scores temporarily.
 Low credit scores will not just disqualify someone from qualifying for a mortgage but low credit scores will affect mortgage interest rates borrowers will get.
 Low credit card balances is key on having high credit scores and qualifying for mortgage with lower mortgage interest rates.